 Most people's eyesight will change in later life.
 Our eyes have a harder time focusing at near distances, and we can get eyestrain more frequently.
 Changes in the shape of the eye can make us farsighted (also called presbyopia).
 Over the counter magnifying reading glasses or eyeglass prescriptions for single- or multi-focal lenses are the most common solutions.

 Cataracts are a painless discoloration of the eye's lens that progressively effects vision.
 One of the most common causes of blindness, they are extremely common in older eyes, as the National Eye Institute explains: "The risk of cataract increases with each decade of life starting around age 40" and by age 80, between 50-70% of the population have it.
-Luckily, outpatient surgery can correct them.
+Luckily, outpatient surgery can correct cataracts.

 Hearing loss is another common issue for older adults: the National Institute on Deafness and other Communication Disorders (NIDCD) estimates that one-third of people 65-74 have it, and roughly half the people 75 or older.